-Update: first, take this 60 vs. 30 FPS test.
+Update: first, take this 60 vs. 30 FPS test (sadly, now gone!
+Too much traffic, is my guess).
 I’ll assume it’s legit (I’ll be pretty entertained if it isn’t).
 If you get 11/11 consistently, what are you looking for?

 A topic that came up in the Udacity forum for my graphics MOOC is 240 Hz displays.
 Yes, there are 240 Hz displays, such as the Eizo Foris FG2421 monitor.
 My understanding is that 60 Hz is truly the limit of human perception.
 To quote Principles of Digital Image Synthesis (which you can now download for free):